lyxlang/lyx/docs/wiki/The-Lyx-pipeline--from-source-code-to-executable-program.md

    - Uses Menhir-defined grammar to convert tokens into an AST.
    - Constructs a structured representation capturing all language constructs.

-3. Analyxis:
+3. Analysis:

    - The AST is desugared to make it easier to work with.
-   - The rest is still under development.
+   - Undefined identifiers are flagged as errors using usage analysis.

 4. Transpiling: